 Canada Emergency Response Benefit (CERB): The Government of Canada will provide a taxable benefit (meaning it will be included in your taxable income for the year) of $2,000 a month for up to 4 months to eligible workers.

 Provincial and Territorial Governments Information, Support or Financial Relief

 Some provinces have introduced programs that may offer additional help to freelancers.
 Policies are being created and updated quickly, so check these websites to find out what is happening in your province or territory:

 Artist Relief Funds and Efforts

 Many authors and freelance writers have seen their income or business decline or dry up completely due to the effects of COVID-19.
 There is some financial help available for self-employed people who are struggling to get through this period.
-Things are changing quickly, but this is a snapshot of federal programs that are currently available to freelancers.
+Things are changing quickly, but this is a snapshot of federal and non-government programs that are currently available to freelancers.

 TOArtist COVID Response Fund: Toronto Arts Council fund is open for applications from Toronto artists